thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 - tools
 ```

 The `misc` folder contains sub-folders for the infrastructure docker containers.
-When you start up your infrastructure, the sub-folders get mounted to the redis and postgres docker containers.
+When you start up your infrastructure, the sub-folders get mounted to the Redis and Postgres docker containers.
 This allows persisting data during development and lets developers to quickly get rid of database contents and reinitalise their infrastructure.

 The `src` folder contains everything that is related to API development.
-The `cache`, `db` and `queue` folders contain everything that has to do with connecting to the redis and postgres containers.
+The `cache`, `db` and `queue` folders contain everything that has to do with connecting to the Redis and Postgres containers.
 The `constants`, `utils` and `interfaces` folders contain logic, types and variables that are / can be shared across the codebase.
 The `middlewares` folder contains custom and/or customised middlewares for the application.

 The `src/modules` folder contains the controllers, route handlers and services separated in feature related directories.
 Every feature directory should contain logic related to that particular feature.